codeforamerica/uswds/README.md

 #### Views

-Compile views and start the 11ty server.
+Start the 11ty server.
 Watches for changes to relevant view and component templates.

 ```bash
 npm run views